-How to use Google Trends for SEO : Tips, Trends and Traffic
+How to use Google Trends for SEO in 2020 : Tips, Trends and Traffic

 When developing and implementing SEO strategies, various tools, techniques, and methods are used.
 Among them is Google Trends, an effective tool for tracking trends and research and performing analyses.
 Read on to learn about this multifunctional service and how to use Google Trends for SEO.